G Locus – Progressive Graying

 Not all dogs with blue or gray coats got their color from progressive graying:

-• Atypical Merle sometimes causes a uniform grayish color instead of a more patchy merle pattern.
+• Atypical merle sometimes causes a uniform grayish color instead of a more patchy merle pattern.

 • Domino and Grizzle cause pale hair roots, less eumelanin and it lightens phaeomelanin.
-The actual phenotype depends on a dogs original pattern but many dogs with domino look grayish.
+The actual phenotype depends on a dogs original pattern but many dogs with agouti domino look grayish.

 Progressive Greying Dogs NOT